-- The Council considers that applicants who have deliberately worsened their 27.4 circumstances or have become homeless intentionally should not receive priority over other applicants as a result of their worsened circumstances. - An applicant who is considered to have deliberately worsened their circumstances or 27.5 become intentionally homeless will be placed in band D.
+- The Council considers that applicants who have deliberately worsened their 27.4 circumstances or have become homeless intentionally30 should not receive priority over other applicants as a result of their worsened circumstances. - An applicant who is considered to have deliberately worsened their circumstances or 27.5 become intentionally homeless will be placed in band D.

-Medical and Welfare Priority 28.
+28. Medical and Welfare Priority

 - 28.1 Medical and Welfare priorities will be determined by a Housing Options Officer and agreed by a Senior Housing Officer or the Housing Options Research and Review Officer upon sufficient evidence submitted by the applicant.
-Evidence could include relevant information supplied by an applicant's GP, Consultant, Occupational Health, other Health Professional or Support Worker and should specify how the accommodation has a negative impact on the applicant's health or condition. - 28.2 There can only be one medical and welfare priority awarded for each household.
-The banding will be determined by the worst medical or welfare factor awarded to a member of the household. - 28.3 The Allocations Officer will check that the factor still applies before making a nomination.
+Evidence could include relevant information supplied by an applicant's GP, Consultant, Occupational Health, other Health Professional or Support Worker and should specify how the accommodation has a negative impact on the applicant's health or condition. - There can only be one medical and welfare priority awarded for each household.
+The 28.2 banding will be determined by the worst medical or welfare factor awarded to a member of the household. - The Allocations Officer will check that the factor still applies before making a 28.3 nomination.
 Applicants will be informed in writing of the outcome of their medical and welfare assessment.
-It will include brief reasons explaining why that decision was made.
+It will include brief reasons explaining why that decision was made. - 28.4 If the applicant disagrees with the assessment there is a right to review as set out in section 37.